Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 USDA hardiness zones: 9b-11.
 Root hardy in zones 7-9a.
 This plant dies to the ground in regions with freezes and regrows from its roots in the spring.

-Heat tolerant: Yes, but may go dormant above 85°F in full sun.
+Heat tolerant: Yes, but may go dormant above 85°F (29°C) in full sun.

 Drought tolerant: Yes.

-Mulch: Use decomposing granite for best results.
+Mulch: Use decomposing granite for best results, or small gravel.
+Avoid organic mulch.

 Planting: In regions with hot summers, it is best planted in the fall so it will become well established before the heat of summer.